JABS: Membership and organisation

-JABS members are parents of children allegedly became ill after vaccination, particularly MMR, which they initially claimed to be a cause of brain damage and other medical issues, prior to claims that the MMR vaccine was a cause of autism and of inflammatory bowel disease.
+JABS members are parents of children who allegedly became ill after vaccination, particularly MMR, which they initially claimed to be a cause of brain damage and other medical issues, prior to claims that the MMR vaccine was a cause of autism and of inflammatory bowel disease.
 In 1996, 400 families has joined the group to seek compensation from the Department of Health over alleged "vaccine damage".
 It was described in 2001 as the "main organisation" for parents who are "convinced of the link between the MMR vaccine and their child's subsequent development of autism".
 The group has also claimed that many cases of shaken baby syndrome were caused by vaccines.

 It has been described as an anti-vaccine or a "vaccine critical" group.
 Alongside the earlier U.S.-based National Vaccine Information Center, it has been described as "instrumental" in "misinforming the public, misdirecting health resources, engendering spurious controversy, and facilitating declining vaccination rates to levels below those needed for 'herd immunity' in some regions by way of their emotional pleas".
 JABS founder Jackie Fletcher says the group is not anti-vaccine, but seeks greater information and compensation for alleged vaccine side-effects.

 The group currently has a Facebook page and operates an online message board, JABSforum.